Chapter 11: Using Files

 Footnotes

 One situation where it is important to close files is if the program runs for a long time and you want to make sure the file gets written at a specific time.
 For instance, if your program continues after writing data to a file, and then your computer crashes, it’s possible that the file won’t have been written properly.
 This is because the operating system doesn’t always write data immediately, to improve performance.
-Closing a file tells the OS that you’re done and the file should be written to.↩︎
+Closing a file tells the OS that you’re done and the file should be written to now.↩︎

 This is especially true these days where modern operating systems like, newer versions of Windows and Mac, intensionally obscure the fact that files are stored in a hierarchical directory structure, in an effort to make their systems more “user friendly”.↩︎